ICIQ-DMP/ICIQ-DMP.github.io/_posts/eChempad/Developer-Guide/2023-07-08-Project-file-structure.md

 - `.mvn/wrapper`: Contains the Maven downloader and the downloaded Maven binaries.
 The binaries (*.jar files) are ignored and can be safely deleted.
 The source files are used to retrieve the Maven binaries if not present.
 This Maven is multi-platform.
+- `.mvn/repo.maven.apache.org.cer`: Certificate that I added myself that is used in the maven wrapper class and is used to be able to recognize the certificate of Apache, from where we are downloading the jar with the classes inside it.
+  If we do not have it sometimes the certificate recognition fails and `wget` only downloads an empty file.
 - `.run/`: Contains IntelliJ IDEA run configurations in XML format.
 Used by the IDE to retrieve execution options, so we do not have to configure each IDE that we are using.
 - `src/`: Contains the code and resources used to build the project.